britter/website/src/content/blogs/2024-12-20-hello-world.md

 If you’re looking to optimize your build systems, scale your engineering teams, or improve developer productivity, I’d love to chat.
 Whether it’s a short-term project or long-term partnership, I’m here to help your organization grow and thrive.

 Feel free to reach out to discuss how I can assist you and your team in 2025 and beyond!
+Currently the best way to get in touch with me is to message me at [LinkedIn](https://www.linkedin.com/in/benedikt-ritter-83847b84/).
+>